Ahmadhassan147/RoboSpeaker/README.md

 Future Improvements:

 In the future, I plan to enhance Robo Speaker by adding more functionality, such as the ability to choose different voices, adjust the speaking speed, and save audio files.
-I am excited to continue working on this project and exploring the possibilities of text-to-speech technology.
+I am excited to continue working on this project and exploring the possibilities of text-to-speech technology..